Weekly Horoscope: A tarot reading of December 20 - December 26, 2021

 Pisces December 2021 Horoscope

 ‘Tis the season to be jolly indeed!
-So, dear Pisces, allow yourself the freedom to be jolly, for doing so will create a powerful ripple effect that’ll open channels of prosperity, joy, and abundance, causing them all to flow your way freely.
+So, dear Pisces, allow yourself the freedom to be jolly, for doing so will create a powerful ripple effect that’ll open channels of prosperity, joy, and abundance – causing them to flow your way freely.
 This is a time to just ‘be’.
-Don’t push yourself.
-Just sit back, relax, and marvel at the way ‘The Universe’ makes things happen automatically on their own without you breaking a sweat.
+Rather than pushing yourself – just sit back and relax – and marvel at the way ‘The Universe’ makes things happen automatically on their own without you breaking a sweat.

 The thing to remember is that when we have faith that everything is being divinely guided and all events have been carefully curated by forces beyond our comprehension, we don’t need to stress about the details – we can just focus on the bigger picture and what is truly important for us in both the material world and within the realms of the soul and spirit.
 So feel free to let go of the need to make things happen, and enjoy seeing how the world blossoms around you.